-When I started this blog in 2017, these were mine.
+These are all in mine.
 They are ideas that I somehow learned in my childhood and am fighting to unlearn.
 Each time I hear or see my son “break” one of these rules, something inside me screams.
 Yet, I know that these limits no longer serve me and will not serve him.
 I have to let them go.

 Do you have any of your own cardinal sins you’d add to the list?

 Now that we recognize that we all have our own useless cardinal sins and an ingrained cultural biases that inform all of our decisions, what do we do?
 How do we let go of those limits?
 How do we take off the lens?

 We learn.
 We lean into what scares us and we walk away stronger because of it.

 Three Steps to Noticing your Cultural Biases

 - Be willing to change your ideas and actions.

 Let’s dive deep into each one so that you truly understand what each step requires.